All Episodes

 I like that.

-But at any rate, though, the I guess what I'm saying is that there are situations that make us realize, and both of us we have a good year, might be on the lower fringes of this, but we have a real ruling class in this country.
+But at any rate, though, the, I guess what I'm saying is that there are situations that make us realize, and both of us, we have a good year, might be on the lower fringes of this, but we have a real ruling class in this country.

-Um, we both went to solid colleges.
+We both went to solid colleges.

-They're also people that finish number one in their class at Yale, and sometimes the ruling class just drops all the democratic bullshit and demonstrates that it exists.
+And sometimes the ruling class just drops all the democratic bullshit and demonstrates that it exists.

-Like that's power.
+Like that's our.

-Like that's that's the ruling class shit right there.
+That's the ruling class shit right there.

 But I mean, there are also people that stop us from trading.

-But Jordan Belfour would have been the guy calling Robin Hood, like, you son of a bitch, you better stop the only thing unique about Belfort was that he took those kind of sketchy trader boy techniques to a point where he almost made the elite elite and then he got shut down.
+The only thing unique about Belfour was that he flooked those kind of sketchy trader boy techniques to a point where he almost made the elite elite and then he got shut down.

 It's a fascinating story.

-But I mean, uh, my point would just be that I don't mean to bash him.
+But I mean, my point would just be that.

-I I like him actually.
+I like him, actually.

 I think he's charming as hell.

-Uh, but I don't know.
+But I don't know.

-I I think that most people, the reason that most people quote unquote respect the bad guy is that most people know that at some level only 12 things are actually morally true, and they know that the goal of life is happiness and sustenance for their family, and they know at some level that if they were aggressive enough, they would do virtually everything to get happiness and sustenance for their family.
+I think that most people, the reason that most people, quote unquote, respect the bad guy is that most people know that at some level, only 12 things are actually morally true.

 So they respect people that do.